B.A. (Alberta); J.D. (Victoria); LL.M. (Columbia); JSD (Columbia)

-Cristie Ford teaches and writes in the fields of administrative law, securities and financial regulation, and regulation studies.
-Her research focuses primarily on regulatory theory as it relates to Canadian and international financial and securities regulation.
-Publications in the area have analyzed novel remedies in securities law enforcement, principles-based approaches to securities regulation, and prospects for "responsive" financial regulation.
-Professor Ford joined UBC in 2005 from Columbia Law School, where she pursued her graduate degrees and taught in a variety of capacities.
-She has practised securities, regulatory and administrative law in Vancouver and New York.
-Professor Ford is an editor of the international and interdisciplinary peer-reviewed journal, Regulation & Governance.
-She is the current Director of UBC's Centre for Business Law (CBL) and is a member of the Academic Advisory Board of the Canadian Coalition for Good Governance (CCGG).
-She has also served as Chair of the Research and Education Committee of the Canadian Institute for the Administration of Justice (CIAJ), and has served as a consultant on several occasions on the design of a cooperative or national securities regulatory regime.
-With His Excellency David Johnston and Kathleen Rockwell, Professor Ford co-authored the fifth edition of the text Canadian Securities Regulation.
-She is also at work on a project for Cambridge University Press, which examines the relationship between regulation and innovation.
+Dr. Cristie Ford is Associate Professor and Director, Centre for Business Law at the Peter A. Allard School of Law, University of British Columbia.
+Her research focuses primarily on regulatory theory as it relates to international, US and Canadian financial and securities regulation.
+Her several publications have analyzed novel remedies in securities law enforcement, principles-based approaches to securities regulation, systemic risk regulation, and prospects for "responsive" financial regulation.
+She also co-authors the leading text, Canadian Securities Regulation (5th ed., 2014) (with His Excellency the Right Honourable David Johnston and Kathleen Rockwell).
+Prior to joining UBC, Professor Ford practiced securities regulation and administrative law, including three years at Davis Polk and Wardwell LLP in New York.
+She obtained her graduate degrees from Columbia Law School, where she also taught in a variety of capacities.
+Professor Ford is an editor of the international, interdisciplinary, peer-reviewed Wiley-Blackwell journal, Regulation & Governance and is a member of the Academic Advisory Board of the Canadian Coalition for Good Governance (CCGG).
+She has served as a consultant on several occasions on the design of a Canadian cooperative or national securities regulatory regime.
+In 2014, Professor Ford was a Visiting Scholar at the Hebrew University Faculty of Law.
+Professor Ford is currently at work on a project for Cambridge University Press, which examines the relationship between regulation and financial innovation.

 David Johnston, Kathleen Rockwell and Cristie Ford, Canadian Securities Regulation, 5th ed.
 (LexisNexis: 2014).